-(C) Transfer Student

-- (1) An application must be completed and submitted to SSC. - (2) Less than six (6) completed college-level credit hours, - (a) Student must submit an official final high school, GED, or HISET transcript or an original GED or HISET with scores; and official college transcript(s).
+- (C) Transfer Student - (1) An application must be completed and submitted to SSC. - (2) Student must submit an official final high school, GED, or HISET transcript, an original GED or HISET with scores, and official college transcript(s).
 All transcripts must be from a school accredited by one of the regional accrediting organizations or other accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
-Home schooled students are required to submit the superintendent's exemption letter and a notarized transcript that includes the graduation date, all courses with grades, and the final GPA. - (b) It is the responsibility of the student to provide SSC with the results of the ACT, SAT, GED, or HISET test scores, provided the scores were earned within the last five years.
+Home schooled students are required to submit the superintendent's exemption letter and a notarized transcript that includes the graduation date, all courses with grades, and the final GPA. - (3) Associate or Bachelor's degree completion: - (a) Student must submit an official college transcript(s).
+All transcripts must be from a school accredited by one of the regional accrediting organizations or other accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA). - (b) An official final high school, GED, or HISET transcript or an original GED or HISET with scores can be waived upon receipt of an official college transcript(s) from a school accredited by one of the regional accrediting organizations or other accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA) with a conferred Associate or Bachelor's degree. - (4) It is the responsibility of the student to provide SSC with the results of the ACT, SAT, GED, or HISET test scores, provided the scores were earned within the last five years.
 Every first-time Stark State College degree or ODHE certificate-seeking student is required to take the Accuplacer exam, unless the student has an ACT, an SAT, or a score over the minimum established GED or HISET scores.
-The student may elect to take the Accuplacer exam if they have valid ACT, SAT, or S scores.
-The student may retake the Accuplacer exam once per academic year for a maximum of two attempts; however, once a student has begun a course based on Accuplacer or S scores, the student may not retest in that subject area. - (3) Associate degree or completion of six (6) college-level credit hours that are applicable toward a Title IV-degree or certificate offered by Stark State College, - (a) Student must submit an official college transcript(s).
-All transcripts must be from a school accredited by one of the regional accrediting organizations or other accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
+The student may elect to take the Accuplacer exam if they have valid ACT or SAT.
+The student may retake the Accuplacer exam once per academic year for a maximum of two attempts; however, once a student has begun a course based on Accuplacer, the student may not retest in that subject area. - (D) Guest and/or Transient Student - (1) A Guest-Transient Student Application must be completed and submitted to SSC. - (a) If applicable, Guest Student must submit proof of pre-requisite, such as official college transcript or prior learning assessment (Policy No. 3357:15-13-25).

-- (b) It is the responsibility of the student to provide SSC with the results of the ACT, SAT, GED, or HISET test scores, provided the scores were earned within the last five years.
-Every first-time Stark State College degree or ODHE certificate-seeking student is required to take the Accuplacer exam, unless the student has an ACT, an SAT, or a score over the minimum established GED or HISET scores.
-The student may elect to take the Accuplacer exam if they have valid ACT, SAT, or scores.
-The student may retake the Accuplacer exam once per academic year for a maximum of two attempts; however, once a student has begun a course based on Accuplacer or scores, the student may not retest in that subject area. - (D) Guest and/or Transient Student - (1) A Guest-Transient Student Application must be completed and submitted to SSC. - (a) If applicable, Guest Student must submit proof of prerequisite, such as official college transcript or prior learning assessment (Policy No. 3357:15-13-25). - (b) Transient Student must submit a transient letter from home institution, official college transcript, or SSC transient permission form. - (E) Apprenticeship - (1) Ohio-recognized apprenticeship-the student must complete the Transient/Guest application.
-The student will work with the college apprenticeship representative to obtain the necessary documentation needed for the individual apprenticeship. - (2) Employer defined-the student must submit the appropriate SSC admission application and follow the steps relating to that application. - (F) Personal Interview.
+- (b) Transient Student must submit a transient letter from home institution, official college transcript, or SSC transient permission form. - (E) Apprenticeship - (1) Ohio-recognized apprenticeship the student must complete the Transient/Guest application.
+The student will work with the College apprenticeship representative to obtain the necessary documentation needed for the individual apprenticeship. - (2) Employer defined the student must submit the appropriate SSC admission application and follow the steps relating to that application. - (F) Personal Interview.
 A personal interview may be required in cases where other standard procedures do not provide sufficient information. - (G) Finalizing the Admission Process.
 If all credentials are not submitted, a student will be permitted to register for one term, and a Registrar's hold will be placed on the student record until all credentials are submitted. - (H) Matriculation.
 Upon registration, the student is matriculated into SSC.